-University of Wisconsin System buildings are operated under University of Wisconsin System and State of Wisconsin policies and regulations.
-The use of indoor space heaters is strictly limited due to risk of fire and concerns for energy consumption.
+Universities of Wisconsin buildings are operated under the Universities of Wisconsinand State of Wisconsin policies and regulations.
+The use of indoor space heaters is limited due to risk of fire and concerns for energy consumption.

-This policy on the use of indoor space heaters is written by the Office of Risk Management, University of Wisconsin System Administration, and applies to University of Wisconsin System personnel and campuses.
+This guidance on the use of indoor space heaters is written by the Office of Risk Management, Universities of Wisconsin System Administration, and applies to the Universities of Wisconsin System Administration personnel and campuses.

 Definitions